reva1804/Microbiome-16srRNA-analysis-using-DADA2-and-Phyloseq/README.md

 #Assigning taxonomy using the SILVA database
 >taxa <- assignTaxonomy(seqtab.nochim, "/Users/rthekkoot/Downloads/real-seq/silva_nr_v128_train_set.fa.gz", multithread=TRUE)
-#download database from SILVA site and place in path folder, to note: the database needs to be downloaded from dada2 website
+#download database from SILVA site and place in path folder, to note: the database needs to be downloaded from dada2 website or it needs to be formatted

 > taxa.print <- taxa
 > rownames(taxa.print) <- NULL